 With SSO you can create a single point of access to minimize the risks of weak passwords and unauthorized access.
 Couple SSO with 2FA and RBA and you can almost forget about the mishandling of credentials.

 If you’re curious, RBA stands for Risk-based authentication.
 It means that if the SSO system you’re using detects suspicious activity (a new IP address, new device, etc.) it can lock the account until it gets manually approved by the user or the IT specialist.

 Being nerds that they are, engineers tend to have a better grasp on juggling multiple accounts and software apps.
 People working in marketing, sales, HR, etc. don’t necessarily have that intimate knowledge of their machines, so the more time they have to spend logging in and out of applications can lead to increased frustration and reduced productivity.

 Especially with the modern habits of replacing your hardware on the annual basis, a need to re-authorize all apps on your new device sounds doubly so dreadful.

 Having a straightforward, single point of entry that you need to activate just once reduces these frustrations and allows your non-tech teams to better focus on things that they know and love.

 Bundling these reasons together, I can confidently say that a dedicated SSO integration is an absolute must for large, enterprise-tier teams with 100+ employees.
 The more people you have, the less time you have to micromanage each one of them, so the need for SSO will grow linearly as your team expands.

 If you’re already using Pics.io, we offer a couple of SSO options.
-Google SSO is available to all plans, while Microsoft Active Directory and recently added Okta integration is for Enterprise plans only.
+Google SSO is available to all plans, while Microsoft Active Directory and recently added Okta integration are not available with Solo plan only.

 If you’re not using Pics.io yet and wonder what is digital asset management and why you need to care, make sure to check our write-up on the importance of DAM strategy!